1955 Peruvian Primera División

 The 1955 season of the Peruvian Primera División, the top category of Peruvian football, was played by 10 teams.
 The national champions were Alianza Lima.

 Sporting Tabaco change its name to Sporting Cristal for 1956.

+Competition format

+All teams faced each other in a double round-robin format, playing home and away matches.
+The team that accumulated the highest number of points at the end of the season was automatically crowned champion, while the team with the fewest points was relegated to the Peruvian Segunda División.

+Two points were awarded for a win, one point for a draw, and no points for a loss.